Return to the BUILD

 If you haven’t seen it yet, we recommend reading through our Getting Started page first.

 NOTE: DeAgostini does not include any printed magazine/instructions with the US version of this build.
-However, they do provide digital PDFs of the Assembly Guides that you can download HERE.
-There are copies of these guides on my Instructions page as well.
+However, there are digital copies of these guides on my Instructions page.